 The 2018 event will be held Oct.
 7 - 13th, featuring the theme "It's Written in the Stars: READ."
 Library staff, afterschool providers and educators can use this theme to encourage teens to think and read outside of the box, as well as seek out fantasy, science fiction and other out-of- this-world reads.
 Join the conversation on Twitter with #TRW18.
 This site will launch with the 2018 theme and resources during National Library Week, April 8 - 14, 2018

 Teen Read Week™ is a national adolescent literacy initiative created by the Young Adult Library Services Association (YALSA).
-It began in 1998 and is held annually during the third week of October.
+It began in 1998 and is held annually in October the same week as Columbus Day.
 Its purpose is to encourage teens to be regular readers and library users.

 With Summer Learning over and TRW 2017 upon us, I'd like to hear some of your ideas on how you get the young people at your library to share their stories, promote literacy, and improve their writing skills.
 I know library staff across the country…Continue

 There are many of us who strive to promote literacy and reading year-round, but it is beneficial to set aside time to have a specific focus.
 I'd like to know how everyone feels about making Teen Read Week into Teen Read Month.
 Would that take away…Continue